Student Bodies in Manipal

 IE Mechanical is the official club of Mechanical and Manufacturing Engineering Department at MIT.
 One of the oldest clubs the college has seen, it is the perfect place to hone your technical and soft skills throughout the course of your tenure at MIT.

 The club’s activities include numerous competitions, workshops and activities such as mock placements, machine workshops, industrial visits, TechWeeks, and Design Software Oriented Workshop.
 The club’s members, as individuals, have published several technical papers in renowned journals.
 More than technically sound students, the club would be more than happy to welcome students with the urge to learn and explore mechanical engineering outside textbooks.

 The official students’ chapter of the Electronics and Communication Department at MIT, IE-E&C aspires to enhance the technical understanding of every individual passionate about this stream.
 Besides holding lectures and workshops on different aspects of electronics and communication, IE E&C is known for its event Microlite where participants are taught how to create various electronic devices such as robotic arms and line-follower bots.

 President: Mohammad Saood Abbasi

 Club E-Mail: firstname.lastname@example.org

-The branch in Manipal is a division of the IEEE organization, and is one of the many international clubs in Manipal and has subdivisions for computing, and mechanical as well and has expanded this year to include more branches.
+The Manipal branch is a division of the IEEE organisation, and is one of the many international clubs in Manipal.
+It has subdivisions for computing and mechanical and has expanded this year to include more branches.
 Currently, the swarm robotics team of IEEE is active, and most of the workshops on AVR coding and other electronics related events have been conducted by them.